top of page

 That's what drove me to train as a certified Nature-Connected Coach through the Earth-Based Institute in 2021.
 I so deeply believe that each step we take individually towards being in tune with our messy, complex selves, giving our imperfect gifts into the world and receiving those of others with joyful delight, is a step towards a collective radical future.

-And I just fucking love this work.
+And I just love this work!
 I love the way that textures of lichen make me feel.
 I love gathering handfuls of wild herbs from my city lawn to make delicious free food for my loved ones.
 I love understanding the different moods of the birds around me through their calls.
 I love coming back to favorite mushroom spots in the off-season, knowing that below my feet mycelium and tree roots are in mysterious invisible relationships.

 And more than anything, I love seeing how this knowledge, these ways of being relationship, reciprocity, abundance are absolutely fundamental to our collective souls.
 I love guiding others into their own awareness and watching, cheering, as they plant seeds, tend to their needs, and begin to blossom.